north-road/qgis-processing-r/website/pages/script-syntax.md

 The inputs to R script are specified as: `variable_name=variable_type [default_value/from_variable]`.
 This metadata line also specifies how tool UI will look in QGIS, as inputs are one section of the tool UI.
 In this specification _variable_name_ is the name of the variable used in R script, _variable_type_ is a type of input variable from possible input types (vector, raster, table, number, string, boolean, Field).
 This metadata line is based on the QGIS parameter `asScriptCode` / `fromScriptCode` string definition.

-The _default_value_ is applicable to number, string and boolean inputs.
+The _default_value_ is applicable to number, string, boolean, range, color folder and file inputs.

 The _from_ variable_ applies to Field and must point to _variable_name_ of vector input.